IvanSunjg/Advanced-Vision/README.md

 * Download resnet50_fconv_model_best.pth.tar to google drive
 ## Mount google drive to colab
 * In colab choose **Runtime->Change runtime type->GPU**
-* In a cell insert
+* In a cell insert the code below and run
 ```
 from google.colab import drive
 drive.mount("/content/gdrive")
 ```
 ## Unzip train.zip to colab
-* In a separate cell insert
+* In a separate cell insert the code below and run
 ```
 !cd /content/data/
 ! unzip /content/gdrive/MyDrive/train.zip
 ```
 ## Start training
-* In a separate cell copy baseline_model_colab.py code
+* In a separate cell copy baseline_model_colab.py code and run